areYouLazy/ethanol/README.md

 // SearchPlugin plugins must satisfy this interface type SearchPlugin interface {
 	Name() string
+	Provider() string
+	Description() string
 	Version() string
-	Search(func() *http.Client, func() *http.Request, func() *http.Request, string, chan<- SearchResult)
+	Search(string, chan<- SearchResult)
 }
 ```

-You should use `GetNewHTTPClient()` to get a preconfigured HTTP Client.
+You should use `utils.NewEthanolHTTPClient()` to get a preconfigured HTTP Client.
 This will help Ethanol to be consist across HTTP calls
 when it acts as an HTTP Client

-In the same way, `GetNewHTTPGETRequest()` will provides both a GET and a POST requests.
-This will help Ethanol to be consist across HTTP calls
-when it acts as an HTTP Client
+In the same way, `utils.NewEthanolHTTPClientGETRequest()` and `utils.NewEthanolHTTPClientPOSTRequest()` will provides a GET and a POST requests.
+This will help Ethanol to be consist across HTTP calls when it acts as an HTTP Client

 The Plugin `export` is usually done at the end of the file